 Common Name: Yellow Silver Pine

-Lepidothamnus intermedius is a Evergreen Tree up to 10.00 metres tall.
+Lepidothamnus intermedius is an evergreen tree that can grow up to 10.00 metres tall.

 It has miscellaneous uses.